FTG-003/yukina/src/contents/posts/research/open-review.md

 ---
-title: 🎸 He Stopped Asking AI to Agree With Him
+title: Four Agents.
+One Handbook.
+No Safe Exit
 published: 2026-03-05
-description: Fabrizio Terzi just launched Open Review — a live multi-agent orchestra that doesn't summarize the Peeragogy Handbook.
-It dismantles it.
+description: Fabrizio Terzi built an automation that doesn't help you understand the Peeragogy Handbook.
+It interrogates it.
+There's a difference.
 author: BergamoHub
 category: Announcements
 tags: [Pyragogy, Automation, n8n, MultiAgent, OpenReview]